umeshramya/jwt-http/README.md

             sex : "male",
             middle : previous.property_specific
         });
-        console.log(previous);//this is from previous middile were
+        console.log(previous);//this is from previous middile ware
     });